mattmccreesh/sHeap/README.md

 ## Files

-`main.c` - This is a test file that we can (should) use to make sure things are working
+`main.c` - This is a test file that we can (should) use to make sure things are working.
+It compiles to its own exececutable unrelated to sheap.

 `sheap.c` - This is the main file that houses our implementations of `malloc`, `calloc`, `realloc`, and `free`.
 This should be compiled as a shared object file and preloaded to be used at runtime.

+`sizetable.c` - Implements data structure to track size classes for each allocation site, having pointer to head freelist pointer for each size class.
+Also tracks if callsite is malloc wrapper

+`flist.c` - Maintains and updates free lists of blocks per size class per allocation site.
+Resues free blocks or calls system call to allocate more space

+`pool_hash_table.c` - This is the hash table to map allocation sites to pools.
+Pools are defined by the sizetable for the pool, so this maps alloc site to a sizetable element which in turn stores head pointers for size classes for that call site.

+`util.c` - This defines util functions for allocations, system calls, and debugging utilities.
+For example, it allocates memory with sys call.
+It also provides printing utilities as printf uses malloc and should not be used for debugging within malloc